udelcodes/udelcodes.github.io/LTC/fundamentals.md

 This says that we will have a variable called **i**, and that we will start out our loop with **i** being equal to 0.
 We will use **i** to keep track of the number of times we've gone through our loop.
 Each time we perform the action(s) inside of the loop, we will increment our counting variable.

-Many people name their counting variable **i** in their for loops (maybe because it stands for index? or integer?).
-While normally you want to be more descriptive when naming variables, we use this variable for such a short amount of time that it's okay!
-If you wanted to make multiple **for loops**, or a **for loop** *inside* of a **for loop** (we'll see that in a minute), you could use the variables j, k, and so on to go through those for loops.

 - The ending condition: This is always the second statement, which tells us how long we should repeat our action for.
 In this example, we have that we will keep repeating our action as long as **i < 10** (10 could be replaced with any number, depending on how many times YOU want to repeat the action).

-Since this specifically says that **i** must be *less* than 10, we will STOP performing this action once i=10 (we will perform it when i = 9, though).

-In computer science, people normally start counting at 0 instead of 1, which is why we go *until* i = 10 if we want to repeat the action 10 times.
-Rather than repeating it from i=1 to i=10 (which would still be 10 repeats and you could absolutely do!), people normally repeat the action from i=0 to i=9 (which is also 10 repeats!)

 - The incrementing statement: Finally, our third statement tells us a way to increment our counting variable, i.
 In this example (and normally), this is written as **i++**.
 This is a short way to write **i = i + 1**, which just means that you're **adding 1 to i**.